Akshaychikara/Python/README.md

+#Study Material
-#Study Material for new batch
+Study material for new batches